 4. Depression

-Depression is another stage that a person may experience when facing a loss.
 A heaviness and a deep sadness when one experiences a loss is quite normal.
 There are two types of depression: reactive and preparatory.3 Preparatory depression is also something of which to be mindful, especially for people with loved ones who are coping with terminal illness.

-Note the timeframe of depression when someone is grieving.
+Note the timeframe of the depression stage when someone is grieving.
 If a person experiences depression with an overwhelming sense of hopelessness, they should have a safe place to process those emotions.
 If a person begins to isolate themselves, they should ask for help from their support system, including friends, family, mental health professionals, support groups, or spiritual leaders.

 5. Acceptance

-When discussed in the five stages of grief, acceptance is not necessarily about being happy.3 At this stage, one has come to terms with the loss.
+When discussed in the five stages of grief, the acceptance stage is not necessarily about being happy.3 At this stage, one has come to terms with the loss.
 This isn’t to say that situations related to the loss (e.g., the anniversary effect) will not trigger a person to experience the other stages again.

 It’s vital for people at this stage to be patient with the process and accept that there may be triggers and situations that cause different feelings related to the loss and those feelings may present in different ways.

-Other Models of Processing Grief
+5 Alternative Models of Processing Grief

 Elisabeth Kübler-Ross’ five stages of grief have helped people to understand the grief process.
 However, there are other theorists and researchers who have researched the topic of grief and added additional information to the field.

 Dr. Cormier notes, “The 5 stage model of grief is useful as a framework for grief recovery, although it is not a tool that is helpful when applied rigidly to all grievers.
 In my experience, grievers find various coping strategies helpful depending on whether the loss has occurred earlier or more recently, and also on the nature of the loss.
 Some losses are ambiguous, as is the case when losing a partner to dementia.
+Some grief survivors have an enormous support network to help them through while others feel quite isolated.
+All of these factors play a role in how grief survivors heal.”10

 The 7 Stages of Grief